haskell/security-advisories/guides/github.md

 Minimize usage of actions that create PRs or push code to branch.
-Thoroughly inspect actions that can approve PRs and workflows that are triggered after a PR has been approved (term-of-check-vs-term-of-use type of concerns).
+Thoroughly inspect actions that can approve PRs and workflows that are triggered after a PR has been approved (time-of-check-vs-time-of-use type of concerns).

 If using actions outside of your organisation, these should be pinned by commit hash.
 Don't pin be version tag as these tags can be forced pushed.
 The